iambumblehead/touchboom/README.md

 Reports inertial movement and key/touch/mouse events from the document.
 A reworking of the [motion scripts found here][7], courtesy of Ariya Hidayat.

+Try it out by [visiting this page][10].
+Try clicking, dragging and releasing.

 All handlers connect to the same data, so that mouse-originated glide motions continue alongside key-originated glide motions.
 One set of listeners are attached to the body from which all events are delegated so that behaviour may be bound many times.

 Touchboom uses the legacy property [event.keyCode][9] with keyboard up, down, left, right, wasd events.